chai-sura/Finance-RAG-chatbot/README.md

 | + SQL routing | **0.862** | **0.733** |

 The key finding: HR (tabular data) was the weak spot for pure semantic search, and **SQL routing lifted HR from 0.56 to 0.73** — a structural fix that retrieval tuning alone couldn't achieve.

+A role-by-role behavior suite (six roles, with cross-department denials and conversational follow-ups) confirms RBAC holds across both the document and database paths — no role retrieves another department's protected data.

 ---